Eigg

-Eigg has been owned by the Isle of Eigg Heritage Trust since 1997, as a community ownership; another stakeholder, the Scottish Wildlife Trust, manages the island as a nature reserve.
-In April 2019, National Geographic discussed the island in an online article, estimating the population at 107 and the average number of annual visitors at 10,000.
+There were then a series of owners until the island was purchased by the Isle of Eigg Heritage Trust in 1997.
+The trust is a form of community ownership and another stakeholder, the Scottish Wildlife Trust, manages the island as a nature reserve.
+Eigg now generates virtually all of its electricity using renewable energy.
+In April 2019, National Geographic discussed the island in an online article, estimating the average number of annual visitors at 10,000.